-The child of Robert Myers (an engine man) and Mary Nicholson, Thomas Myers was born in Blyth, Northumberland, England c.
-Nov 18511,2,3.
-On 7 Apr 1861, he was living at North Street, North Shields, Tyne and Wear, England, less than a mile from his grandmother Isabella Briscoe and mother Mary Nicholson who were living at Tyne Street, South Shields, Tyne and Wear, England.
+The child of Robert Myers (an engine man) and Mary Nicholson, Robert Myers was born in North Shields, Tyne and Wear, England c.
+May 18611,2.
+On 7 Apr 1861, he was living at North Street, North Shields, less than a mile from his grandmother Isabella Briscoe, brother Thomas Myers and mother Mary Nicholson who were living at Tyne Street, South Shields, Tyne and Wear, England3.

 Can't find relationship with the home person

 Please send your comments and corrections to Nigel Horne

 This website was generated by ged2site.
 Last updated on 06 Dec 2019